MattSokol79/Python_with_SQL/README.md

 - Some functions that we can use to interact with SQL data

+- Make sure your latest odbc driver is installed
 - Set up a pyodbc connection
 - Command to install pyodbc `pip install pyodbc`